thelongestyard/thelongestyard.github.io/README.md

-# :tada: Welcome to The Longest Yard! :tada:
+# Welcome to The Longest Yard!

 ### Q3DM17